Description

 $connection->send($response);

-Send Headers
+Send Header

 Similarly, sending headers requires the use of the Workerman\Protocols\Http\Response response class.